Subscriber login, profile, and subscription management

 Q: How do I retrieve my password?

-A: From the login screen on seattletimes.com or our subscriber services site, click the "Forgot your password?" link.
-Then follow the steps on screen.
+A: Go to the log in page, then click the "Forgot your password?" link and follow the steps on screen.

 Q: How do I change my personal or public profile information?

-A: Log in to your profile on seattletimes.com.
-You can change your email, password information and email preferences there.
+A: Log in to your profile on seattletimes.com to change your email, password and profile information.

 Q: How do I manage my subscription?